atg25/portfolio/docs/04-spacing-layout.md

-# Spacing & Layout System: The Everyman AI Consultancy
+# Spacing & Layout System: The Creator Archetype (Genuine & Approachable)

 ## Psychological Principles

 Our spacing and layout system is designed to create a sense of comfort, clarity, and inclusivity.
 It is based on research into visual scanning patterns and cognitive grouping, ensuring that everyone can easily navigate and understand content regardless of background or ability.

+## Layout Principles

+- Use creative layouts, but keep navigation and reading easy.
+- Let things breathe—don’t crowd the page.
+- Use layering and asymmetry for interest, but keep the flow natural.
+- Make sure every section feels welcoming and open.

 ### Base Unit System